 Experimenting with unglamorous roles early in her career helped Shelley transition into a respected character actress.
 As a character actress, Shelley found success on Broadway in such acclaimed plays as A Hatful of Rain (1955-1956) and The Night of the Iguana (1962), and even won a second Best Supporting Actress Oscar for A Patch of Blue (1965).
-Undoubtedly, Shelley’s willingness to take risks and ditch the glamour contributed to her six-decade long career.
+Shelley’s willingness to take risks and ditch the glamour undoubtedly contributed to her six-decades long career.

-Celebrate Shelley Winters with Me!
+Celebrate Shelley Winters

 And that’s my introduction to our November Star of the Month, Shelley Winters.

 Join me next week for all about Shelley’s friendship with Marilyn Monroe, and a film that demonstrates Shelley’s bombshell image as well as her dramatic skills, 1947’s A Double Life.